The European Union

 There are some notable exceptions to this rule, including machinery falling under Annex IV of the Machinery Directive (2006/42/EC from 31-Dec-09 onward), pressure vessels falling under the Simple Pressure Vessels Directive (2014/29/EU) and pressure vessels and equipment falling under the Pressure Equipment Directive (2014/68/EU).
 These directives require the involvement of a European Notified Body as part of the conformity assessment program.

 All EU member states and EFTA countries are required to accept the CE mark.
 While EU law allows member states to create laws and regulations that go beyond the EU Directives, they are also strongly discouraged from making laws that will create new technical barriers to trade.
 For machine builders and distributors, this means one mark for 25+ countries!

 Brexit was the process involving the exit of the UK and Northern Ireland from the EU.
-The use of the CE Mark in the UK is permitted to 2021-12-31, after which only the UKCA and UKNI marks will be accepted.
+The use of the CE Mark in the UK is was permitted to 2021-12-31, however, an extension to the implementation limit date to 2022-12-31 was announced in mid-2021.
+After the mandatory date passes, only the UKCA and UKNI marks will be accepted.
 See our UKCA/NI page for more information if you are selling into the UK or Northern Ireland.

 The European Union is sub-divided into General Directorates (DG) with specific responsibilities.
 The EU parliament in Brussels publishes Directives which are similar to government “Acts” in the North American system.